 To achieve modal shift in towns and cities we need to invest in improving sustainable transport modes and, at the same time, reduce capacity, access and convenience of urban road networks for motor vehicles.
 This requires a revolution in transport planning: no longer can the motor vehicle be king of the city.
 We must design urban roads and streets to be attractive and convenient places to walk, cycle and use public transport.
 Where compromise is necessary, because of lack of space or safety concerns, it is motor vehicles that must give way: diverted away from sensitive streets or slowed down.

 For this not to be portrayed as a “war on motorists”, we must find ways to filter motor vehicles so as to deter people from driving who have alternatives, but without severely inconveniencing those who, for personal or business reasons, have no alternative.
 Transport professionals must adjust the way they refer to people, not as ‘motorists’ or ‘cyclists’, but as people who drive, cycle, walk, take a bus, etc. Change is not a zero-sum game: someone’s gain is not necessarily someone else’s loss: we all stand to gain from having more travel options.

 Government and local authorities need to invest in developing and articulating a positive vision of what low-car cities will look like.
 It is essential that they involve urban and landscape designers from the outset, and not bring them in at the end of engineering-led schemes merely to ‘add lipstick’.

-This paper was submitted by Smarter Cambridge Transport to the Government’s Urban Congestion Enquiry in January 2017.
+This paper was submitted by Smarter Cambridge Transport to the UK Government’s Urban Congestion Enquiry in January 2017.
 A printable PDF version with further information about Smarter Cambridge Transport is available here.